boltops-tools/ufo/docs/_docs/route53-support.md

 title: Route53 Support
 ---

-Ufo can automatically create a "pretty" route53 record an set it to the created ELB dns name.
-This is done in by configuring the `.ufo/settings/network/[profile].yml` file.
-Example `.ufo/settings/network/default.yml`:
+Ufo can create a "pretty" route53 record and set it's value to the created ELB DNS name.
+This is done by configuring the `.ufo/settings/cfn/default.yml` file.
+Example:

 ```yaml
 dns: